(shortcut to Working bee dates)

 Please report pollution in streams to the Greater Wellington Pollution Hotline 0800 496 734.

 There are 2 regular working bees each month.
 One on the first Sunday of the month, and one on the Wednesday ten days later.
 These working bees start at 1:30pm and finish about 3:30pm.
+If the weather is wet the working bee will be transferred to the same day the following week.
+Additional working bees may be scheduled at various times.

 The next working bees are:

-See the Maps & Tracks page for entrance locations.
+See the Maps, tracks page for entrance locations.

 This scheme encourages people to adopt their own spot in the park to look after, at any time convenient to them, rather than working in with the working bee schedule.